OS2mo/os2mo/README.md

 `poetry run pytest -k "Manager"`

 You can use the flags `-vx` where `v` prints the test & `x` makes the test stop if any tests fails (Verbose, X-fail)

+You can get the coverage report like this:

+`poetry run pytest -s --cov --cov-report term-missing`